convergence-rfq/convergence-program-library/.autodoc/docs/markdown/psyoptions-european-instrument/program/src/state.md

 2. Why is there a duplicate enum for AuthoritySide and AssetIdentifier?
 - The duplicate enums are necessary because the IDL generator used by the library does not generate IDL for imported structs.

-3. What is the significance of the SERIALIZED_SIZE constant in the ParsedLegData struct?
+3. What is the significance of the ParsedLegData struct and its SERIALIZED_SIZE constant?
-- The SERIALIZED_SIZE constant represents the size of the serialized ParsedLegData struct, which is used for deserialization purposes.
+- The ParsedLegData struct contains information about an option's common data, mint address, and euro meta address.
+The SERIALIZED_SIZE constant is used to determine the size of the serialized struct.